-You go in excited about a new cartilage piercing, and everything is great for a while.
-Then, when your healing period is close to the end, you notice that you have a big bump on the front or back of your ear.
+You walked into the shop, excited about your new piercing, and everything is great for a while.
+Then, when the healing process is close to the end, you notice a big bump on the front or back of your ear.
 What’s the deal?

-These cartilage piercing bumps are extremely common, but you can do something to reduce the size of the bump.
+These cartilage piercing bumps are extremely common, and thankfully, there are things you can do to reduce the size of these bumps in many cases.

-After all, you got your piercing so it could look good, and a large knot on the back of your ear probably isn’t what you were going for.
+After all, you got this piercing because you imagined it would look great, and a large knot on the back of your ear probably isn’t what you were going for.
 Not to mention they make it difficult to put in and remove an earring.
-The best thing to do is keep your hands off the bump, don’t try to squeeze it, and read this guide.
+The best thing to do is to keep your hands off the bump, don’t try to squeeze it, and read this guide.

-There are actually two different kinds of cartilage piercing bumps.
-One kind is a reaction from your body that results in scarring.
-With a keloid scar, your body generates extra collagen, forming the bump left on the back of your ear.
-These types of scars can be surprising because they often pop up well after the initial piercing.
+There are actually two different kinds of bumps that can commonly appear around the cartilage piercing site.
+One cause is an overreaction from your body that results in excessive scar tissue formation.
+With this keloid scar, your body generates extra collagen, forming the bump on the back of your ear.
+These types of scars can be surprising because they often pop up many months after the initial piercing.

-A more serious type of cartilage piercing bump is an infection that results in bubbling of the cartilage.
-If you’re experiencing a cartilage piercing bump for the first time, you may not know whether you have a scar or an infection, but there are a few ways you can tell the difference.
+A more serious type of cartilage lump is an infection that results in bubbling of the cartilage.
+If you’re experiencing a cartilage bump for the first time, you may not know whether you have a scar or an infection, but there are a few ways you can tell the difference.

 An infection will look red and be hot or painful when touched.
 It may also leak pus or blood.
 A keloid piercing bump should not present these symptoms.

-Either one of these cartilage piercing bumps can show up long after you get your cartilage pierced.
-But keloid scarring is less likely to happen soon after the piercing, whereas an infection usually occurs within the first 2 weeks.
-You may also have a type of temporary scarring, called hypertrophic scarring.
+Either one of these types of bumps can show up around the piercing long after the healing process has finished.
+However, keloid scarring is less likely to happen soon after the piercing, whereas an infection usually occurs within the first 2 weeks.
+You may also have a milder and sometimes temporary scarring, called hypertrophic scarring.

-An infected bump on the cartilage is caused by bacteria that enters the piercing.
-This bacteria may come from improperly sterilized piercing equipment, or it can be the result of touching your piercing with dirty hands, sleeping on your piercing, or letting others touch your piercing.
+An infected bump on the cartilage is caused by bacteria that enters the piercing wound.
+This bacteria may come from improperly sterilized piercing equipment, or it can be the result of touching your piercing with dirty hands, sleeping on your piercing, or letting others touch it.

-Keeping anything that touches your ear clean and sterile (including pillows and bed sheets) will substantially reduce the risk of infection.
+Keeping anything that touches your ear clean and sterile (including hats, pillows and bedsheets) will substantially reduce the risk of infection.

-When the metal irritates the skin, an infection is more likely to take hold, due to weakened defences around the area.
-Stainless steel and gold are two of the metals that are least likely to irritate skin and lead to infection.
+When the metal irritates the skin, an infection is more likely to take hold, due to weakened defenses around the area.
+Stainless steel and platinum are two of the metals that are least likely to irritate skin and lead to infection.

 Keloid scarring, on the other hand, is not the result of a bacterial infection.
-It is instead caused by excess collagen forming, but it is unknown why this happens for some cartilage piercings and not others.
-It is partly a matter of how your body deals with the trauma of having the cartilage pierced.
+It is instead caused by excess collagen forming around the piercing area, but it is unknown why this happens for some cartilage piercings and not others.
+It is partly a matter of how your body deals with the trauma of getting the piercing.

-If you’re genetically prone to forming keloids, then having the piercing performed using a piercing gun instead of a needle, or not performing proper aftercare rituals increases your chance of producing a keloid bump.
+If you’re genetically prone to forming keloids, it may be wise to avoid any trauma to your skin, including piercings.
+However, if you insist on getting a piercing then having it performed using a piercing gun instead of a needle, or not performing proper aftercare rituals increases your chance of producing a keloid bump.
 Without treatment, keloid bumps are permanent.

 At this point, proper piercing hygiene will mainly consist of changing out the jewelry occasionally, and cleaning it before putting it back in your ear.

-Applying a warm compress with salt water can also help to speed up healing and reduce pain and swelling.
+Applying a warm compress with a sea salt solution can also help to speed up healing and reduce pain and swelling.
 You can also use a chamomile tea bag as a warm compress because the chamomile has natural healing properties.

 Alternating with a cold compress can help increase blood supply to the cartilage, which tends not to get a lot of blood flow.
 The increased blood supply brings more of your natural antibodies to the area to help fight the infection.

-You may also want to try an antibacterial spray like Bactine or Neosporin spray, but avoid certain ointments, which can prevent the infection from draining as well.
-You can reduce inflammation by crushing an aspirin tablet and mixing it with just enough water to form a paste that can be applied to the bump.
+You may also want to try an antibacterial spray like Bactine or Neosporin spray, but avoid certain ointments that can prevent the infection from draining as well.

-If you prefer natural treatments, tea tree oil also has antibacterial properties and can be mixed with coconut oil or another natural oil, and be applied to the piercing bump.
+If you prefer natural treatments, tea tree oil also has antibacterial properties and can be mixed with coconut oil or jojoba oil, and be applied to the piercing bump.